 Is it possible to buy a car with a debit card?

-Would you like to buy a used or new car with a debit card?
-Here’s what you need to know: most car dealerships won’t accept debit cards as payment.
+The short answer is, yes.
+You can buy a car with a debit card.
+However, most car dealerships won’t accept debit cards as payment.

 Whether you want to use a bank card or a prepaid debit card, the same principle applies.
 For car dealers, there are fees that come with debit card payments that are often too steep to justify.

 If the dealer were to swipe your debit card, they would be subject to swipe fees of three to four percent.
 Depending on the sale price, that could mean several hundred dollars in fees.
 The net profit margin on new car sales can be as low as one percent, so the dealer could actually lose money on the sale if they accept debit cards.

 You may have heard that dealers make most of their money from service and repairs, and there is a lot of truth to this idea.
 Dealerships often take a loss on a deal for many reasons, including clearing inventory.
 Indeed, where dealers make most of their money is dealer financing, warranties, and repairs.